PatchITSolutions/small-business-cybersecurity-toolkit/README.md

 ## Important Note

-While these resources provide a solid foundation for small business cybersecurity, they are just a starting point.
+While these resources provide a solid foundation for small business cybersecurity aligned with NIST standards, they are just a starting point.
 Every business has unique security needs that may require professional assessment and tailored solutions.

 ## Need More Comprehensive Cybersecurity?